Purdue University system: Purdue Online

 Purdue Online is the administrative unit charged with planning and enabling Purdue's effort to unify the online offerings by Purdue West Lafayette, Purdue Fort Wayne, Purdue Northwest, and Purdue Global.
 The initiative was approved by Purdue President Mitch Daniels and the Purdue Board of Trustees in December 2018.
+Purdue Online degrees are awarded as Purdue University degrees, as opposed to Purdue Global degrees.

 Purdue statewide

 Technology centers

 In addition to its main location in West Lafayette, the Purdue Polytechnic Institute, one of the 10 academic colleges at Purdue University, operates nine satellite locations across Indiana.
 Degree programs at each location are regionally determined by current and projected workforce needs within the region.
 These are located in Anderson, Columbus, Indianapolis, Kokomo, Lafayette, New Albany, Richmond, Vincennes, and South Bend.
 These locations offer certificate, associate, and/or bachelor's degrees, some of which are ABET-accredited technical degrees.

 County cooperative extension offices

 In conjunction with the state of Indiana, Purdue University operates a cooperative extension office in each of Indiana's 92 counties.
 Each office provides information and analysis for farmers, agricultural-industry employees, gardeners, naturalists, and homeowners.
 Cooperative Extension also includes youth development, family and consumer sciences, and community development.